NASA-IMPACT/SuryaBench/solarwind/README.md

 **Dataset can be found at [NASA-IMPACT HuggingFace Repository](https://huggingface.co/datasets/nasa-impact/Surya-bench-solarwind)**

 The dataset it stored as `.csv` files.
-Each sample in the dataset corresponds to a tracked active region and is structured as follows:
+Each sample in the dataset corresponds to a solar wind and magnetic field measurement at L1.
 - Input shape: (1, 13, 4096, 4096)
 - Temporal coverage of the dataset is `2010-05-01` to `2023-12-31`
 - 5 physical quantities: V, Bx(GSE), By(GSM), Bz(GSM), Number Density (N)